Applied Mathematics and Statistics

 MATH536.
 ADVANCED STATISTICAL MODELING.
 3.0 Semester Hrs.

 (II) Modern extensions of the standard linear model for analyzing data.
 Topics include generalized linear models, generalized additive models, mixed effects models, and resampling methods.
 Offered every two years on odd years.
 3 hours lecture; 3 semester hours.
-Prerequisite: MATH335, MATH424.
+Prerequisite: MATH335, MATH324.

 MATH537.
 MULTIVARIATE ANALYSIS.
 3.0 Semester Hrs.

 (I) Introduction to applied multivariate representations of data for use in data analysis.
 Topics include introduction to multivariate distributions; methods for data reduction, such as principal components; hierarchical and model-based clustering methods; factor analysis; canonical correlation analysis; multidimensional scaling; and multivariate hypothesis testing.
-Prerequisites: MATH530 and MATH332 or MATH500.

 MATH538.
 STOCHASTIC MODELS.
 3.0 Semester Hrs.